How often do you watch your own practice?

 Just as you progress, the famous dancers evolve as well.
 Seeing other people's struggle with the styles, and break out of their shells are nothing but a human story.

 On YouTube, search for your favorite dancers.
 If they are world class, they must have at least 5 years of media exposure.
-Add a time filter for say 2012.
-Look for the comments below as well.
+YouTube doesn't give you an older than time filter.
+But you can just enter the year you want to look into on the search bar.
+Something like "hiphop dance 2010".
+Read into the YouTube comments as well.

 There must be a time where nobody has given them credits, and how they grow to be the fearless monsters.
 If they can, why can't you?(Source: Giphy)